-Look for what people are paying for homes in pre rehab condition, as well as after rehab condition so you also have a better idea what kind of offer to make on a property.
-The info gathered from using correct comps is critical for your budget, after repair value (ARV), and return on investment (ROI), which we’ll discuss in more detail down below.
+Look for what people are paying for homes in prerehab condition as well as after rehab condition so that you also have a better idea of what kind of offer to make on a property.
+The info gathered from using correct comps is critical for your budget, after repair value (ARV), and return on investment (ROI), which we’ll discuss in more detail below.

-When comparing properties, make sure they are located in the same municipality and school district so the taxes and neighborhood amenities will be similar.
-Keep in mind, a property on an acre lot can’t be compared to a property on a ¼ acre lot.
+When comparing properties, make sure they are located in the same municipality and school district so that the taxes and neighborhood amenities will be similar.
 Lot size, square feet, number of bedrooms and bathrooms also play a role in the comps.
 Use comps that are similar to your finished fix-and-flip project.

 Days on Market

-As well as considering comps, we need to consider how long the property has been sitting on the market.
-Days on market refers to how long houses are sitting on the market actively listed for sale.
+In addition to considering sold comps, consider how long the subject property has been on the market.
+Days on market refers to how long houses sit on the market actively listed for sale.
 The fewer days on the market, the lower the carrying costs and the higher the ROI.
 The more days on the market, the less it sells for, affecting the bottom line and eating into profits.

-Higher property taxes can deter some buyers due to the lack of affordability so it is necessary to include them in your comps, as we mentioned above, and included in your ARV, which we will cover below.
-Amenities and property taxes are closely tied so balancing between the potential profit gains of amenities and the potential losses of high property taxes need to be considered.
+Higher property taxes can deter some buyers due to the lack of affordability, so it is necessary to include them in your evaluation of the property, and in your ARV, which we will cover below.
+Amenities and property taxes are closely tied, so balancing between the potential profit gains of amenities and the potential losses of high property taxes needs to be considered.

 How to Find Housing Market Statistics

-There are three primary tools to find the housing market stats that are relative to your fix and flip.
+There are three primary tools to find the housing market statistics that are relative to your fix-and-flip.
 They are real estate websites, census data, and real estate professionals.
-They should be used in that order to be the most effective and save you the most time with your fix and flip property.
+They should be used in that order to be the most effective and save you the most time when evaluating your fix-and-flip property.

 Real Estate Websites

-Sites such as Realtor.com, Zillow, and NAR provide comparable properties to the subject property based on similar characteristics such as the number of bedrooms.
+Sites such as Realtor.com, Zillow, and National Association of Realtors (NAR) provide comparable properties to the subject property based on similar characteristics such as the number of bedrooms.
 These sites also give information on property taxes and neighborhood amenities.
-They can be found with commonly used keywords.
+They can be found with commonly searched keywords.

-Another real estate website is foreclosure.com.
-They not only offer foreclosures but also pre foreclosures, short sales, and fixer uppers.
-They provide comprehensive property listing information, pictures and property history with each listing.
+Another real estate website is Foreclosure.com.
+They offer not only foreclosures but also preforeclosures, short sales, and fixer-uppers.
+Foreclosure.com provides comprehensive property listing information, pictures, and property history with each listing.